bmc/py-findwords/README.md

 ## Running `findwords`

 Once you've installed it, just type `findwords` in a terminal window.
-Use `findwords -h` (or `findwords --help`) to get usage information.
+`findwords` accepts several command line options; use `findwords -h` (or `findwords --help`) to get usage information.
 You can specify one or more words (strings) on the command line, and it'll process those and exit.
-If you omit words from the command, it'll go into interactive mode, where you can enter as many words as you want.
+If you omit words from the command, `findwords` will go into interactive mode, where you can enter as many words as you want.

 Interactive mode uses the `readline` library, which means it keeps a history of all previously entered strings and commands, up to a maximum of 10,000 entries.
-The history is stored in file `$HOME/.findwords-history`.
+By default, the history is stored in file `$HOME/.findwords-history`.

 You can capture your desired defaults for most of the command-line options via a configuration file, `$HOME/.findwords.toml`.
-See the sample `findwords.toml` configuration file in at the top of this repo.
+See the sample `findwords.toml` configuration file in at the top of this repo for details.

 ## Maintenance Warning